 Negative Thoughts Don't Work

 So I have decided to try a mental diet as Louise suggests; dieting from negative thoughts.
 When a negative thought comes up I will stop whatever I’m doing and let it go.
 I ruined my wedding dress shopping experience and I didn’t feel amazing on my big day as I should have through self-criticism, I kept zoning in on my belly and it didn’t matter how much weight I lost I still hated my belly and all I could see in every wedding dress was my belly.
 I’m not saying that I will eat whatever I want and love myself while watching the pounds melt away, unfortunately I don’t think it works that way.
-I have a healthy balanced diet but I also have a very sweet tooth.
+I have a healthy balanced diet at meal times but I also have a very sweet tooth at snack times.
 Maybe if I love my body I will start to crave more of the healthy nourishing foods I enjoy and stop abusing my body with sugar which feeds my yeast intolerance and bloats me.
+It is time to start practising self care, self love and self acceptance.
 I can most definitely say criticising myself hasn’t helped me so far so what do I have to lose by trying to love and accept myself exactly as I am?